For The First Time In Nearly 12 Years, Jupiter In Cancer Is Here — It'll Be Phenomenal

 Throughout this transit, we will crave security on all fronts.
 That doesn't mean at times we won't use the pinchers.
 We’re only human, even when we are behaving crabbily, so it’s important to give ourselves some grace.
 We will have our moments, especially when we have to fight for what we want in an effort to attain happiness.
 We also might argue on the behalf of those we care about.
 Defending the underdog is how we want to strike back.
 Jupiter in Cancer isn't afraid to be brave and bold, as long as there is a significant meaning behind the actions we take.

-The intense vibe changes three days later, when Neptune in Aries shares a similar fraught connection with Jupiter in Cancer on June 18th.
-We could over idealize people and ignore their flaws (total fandom energy) which we’ll regret weeks later.
+The intense vibe changes three days later, when Neptune in Aries shares a similar fraught connection with Jupiter in Cancer on June 19th.
+We could over-idealise people and ignore their flaws (total fandom energy), which we’ll regret weeks later.
 Take a step back to see who they really are and if they’re the person they’re projecting and portraying.
 Keep your eyes wide open.

-Spiritual endeavors are highlighted.
-This could mean that we take a yoga class, align with nature, or begin astrology lessons.
-Whatever we choose to do, know that it is a step in the right direction, as it’s leading us towards cultivating our interests and becoming more knowledgeable.

 AdvertisementADVERTISEMENT

-From November 11th to March 10th, 2026 the prosperous planet will be moonwalking.
+From November 12th, 2025 to March 11th, 2026 AEST, the prosperous planet will be moonwalking.
 Contrary to popular belief, Jupiter retrograde is not a bad time.
 The retrograde gives us a chance to catch up with our aspirations and hopes.
-We'll also be able to tackle subjects and educate ourselves, providing the motivational glow up that we need.
+We'll also be able to tackle subjects and educate ourselves, providing the motivational glow-up that we need.

 Although we might be dragging our feet when it comes to travel, it'll be nice to find comfort in our homes, connecting with our family, and reminiscing.
 The private time away from the public eye will help us know where we're going because we'll be able to understand what drives us forward due to the connection with our ancestors.
 Our stories are important, which is why we should value them.
 Try the recipe from your great-grandmother's cookbook, drive your grandmother's car, make a scrapbook with your parents and siblings.